OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

   - 'Event 4656: This event generates only if object’s SACL has required ACE to handle specific access right use.'
 ```

-### What metadata is provided by the OSSEM - Detection Modeling project?
+### What metadata is provided by the OSSEM DM project?

-- **ATT&CK mapping**: The data sources piece of the [MITRE-ATT&CK framework](https://attack.mitre.org/) has been updated recently, and it now includes more metadata such as platform, collection layer, data components and data relationships.
+- **ATT&CK mapping**: The data sources piece of the [MITRE-ATT&CK framework](https://attack.mitre.org/) has been updated recently, and it now includes more metadata such as `platform`, `collection layer`, `data components` and `data relationships`.
 You can find more information about it [here](https://github.com/mitre-attack/attack-datasources).
-If an OSSEM detection relationship is part of ATT&CK data sources metadata, we are providing the name of the data source and the data component.
+If an OSSEM relationship is part of ATT&CK data sources metadata, we provide the name of the data source and the data component.

-- **Behavior**: The activity described by a detection relationship may involve a network concept (`source`) that performs the action, another network concept (`target`) that receives the action or adds more context, and a basic description of the activity itself (`relationship`).
+- **Behavior**: The activity described by a relationship is represented by three elements, `source`, `relationship` and `target`.
+Source is usually the element that performs the main action in the relationship.
+For example, `user` -> `created` -> `file`.
+In this example, `user` is the `source`, `created` is the `relationship` and `file` the target.
+There are cases where the `source` does not have a `target` and there is because the `relationship` is simply describing the state of the `source`.
+For example, `file modified`.

-- **Security Events**: Every relationship within the OSSEM-DM project is created based on security telemetry.
-Therefore, in this section of the yaml file we are sharing event logs that can be collected in you network environment and are related to detection relationships.
-Most of the metadata provided for every event log is already documented by the telemetry provider, and we are adding a `filter_in` section in each event log where it is applicable.
-The reason for the filter_in feature is that the context provided by some event logs can be different based on the values of some data fields.
-If we use Security Auditing event log [4656 (A handle to an object was requested)](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4656) as an example, we can tell that the values of `ObjectType` field can make reference to different objects such as a `file`, a `windows registry key`, and even a `process`.
-This can be helpful when trying to define an effective data collection strategy.
+- **Security Events**: Every relationship within the OSSEM-DM project is based on security events.
+Therefore, in this section of the yaml file, we share event logs that can be collected in you network environment.
+Also, we add a `filter_in` section for each event to provide additional context for those events that might have multiple definitions depending on how they are created.
+For example, if we use Security event [4656 (A handle to an object was requested)](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4656), we can tell that the values of the `ObjectType` field can reference different objects such as `file`, `windows registry key`, and even `process`.

-### How can we define Detection Relationships?
+### How can we define data relationships?

-There are three basic steps that you can follow to define a detection relationship.
+There are three basic steps that you can follow to define a relationship:
+* Identify sources of data
+* Identify data entities
+* Identify relationships among data entities

-**a) Identifying sources of data**
+**a) Identify sources of data**

-As it was mentioned before, every OSSEM detection relationship is created based on security telemetry.
-Therefore, we need to pick an event log or table that has been collected in your network environment.
-After that, we need to get a better understanding of the activity that triggered the generation of the event and the data fields provided by it.
-We can expedite this process by documenting security telemetry through data dictionaries.
-In fact, The OSSEM project has a data dictionaries component that you can use as a reference.
-You can learn and find more information about it [here](https://github.com/OTRF/OSSEM-DD).
-For the purpose of this section, let's continue using event 4656 as an example.
-You will find the data dictionary for this event [here](https://github.com/OTRF/OSSEM-DD/blob/main/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4656_v1.yml).
-In the image below you can see an extract of the data dictionary:
+We would start by choosing event logs that have been collected in our network environment.
+After that, we would try to understand the context behind these events, and check if we have already documented them somewhere.
+Here is where data dictionaries are very useful because they can expedite the research process.
+As mentioned before, the OSSEM project has a [data dictionaries](https://github.com/OTRF/OSSEM-DD) component that you can use as a reference.
+For the purpose of this section, let's use event 4656 as an example.
+The image below, is the [YAML representation of the event](https://github.com/OTRF/OSSEM-DD/blob/main/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4656_v1.yml)) in the OSSEM DD project:

 ```yaml
 title: 'Event ID 4656: A handle to an object was requested'